Reginald Cooray: Personal life and death

-Career
+Political career

 Cooray was an English teacher by profession.
-He started his political career in Janatha Vimukthi Peramuna (JVP).
+He started his political career with the Janatha Vimukthi Peramuna (JVP).
 He contested the 1977 parliamentary election as an independent candidate in Beruwala but failed to get elected.
-He later joined Vijaya Kumaratunga's Sri Lanka People's Party (SLPP).
+He later joined Vijaya Kumaratunga's Sri Lanka Mahajana Pakshaya (SLMP).

-In 1988, the Communist Party, Lanka Sama Samaja Party, Nava Sama Samaja Party and SLPP formed the United Socialist Alliance (USA).
-Cooray was a member of the first and second Western Provincial Council (WPC).
-Cooray was one of the USA's candidates in Kalutara District in the 1989 parliamentary election but the USA failed to win any seats in the district.
-In 1993 the USA and Sri Lanka Freedom Party (SLFP) formed the People's Alliance (PA).
-Cooray was one of the PA's candidates in Kalutara District at the 1994 parliamentary election.
+In 1988, the Communist Party, Lanka Sama Samaja Party, Nava Sama Samaja Party and SLMP formed the United Socialist Alliance (USA).
+Cooray was a member of the 1st and 2nd Western Provincial Councils (WPC).
+Cooray was one of the USA's candidates in the Kalutara District in the 1989 parliamentary election but the USA failed to win any seats in the district.
+In 1993, the USA and Sri Lanka Freedom Party (SLFP) formed the People's Alliance (PA).
+Cooray was one of the PA's candidates in Kalutara at the 1994 parliamentary election.
 He was elected and entered Parliament.
 He was re-elected in the 2000 parliamentary election.
 He was appointed Minister of Ethnic Affairs and National Integration after the election.
 However, shortly afterwards he was appointed to the WPC and on 9 November 2000 he became Chief Minister of the Western Province.

-On 20 January 2004 the SLFP and the JVP formed the United People's Freedom Alliance (UPFA).
+On 20 January 2004, the SLFP and the JVP formed the United People's Freedom Alliance (UPFA).
 Cooray contested the 2004 parliamentary election as one of the UPFA's candidates in Kalutara District and was re-elected to Parliament.
 He was appointed Minister of Information and Media after the election.